-In Hutt Valley DHB during 1990-2007, admissions for croup / laryngitis / tracheitis declined, while admissions for acute URTIs increased.
-While croup / laryngitis / tracheitis admissions were similar to the New Zealand average throughout this period, admissions for acute URTIs were much higher during the 2000s.
-During 2003-2007, acute unspecified URTIs were the most frequent cause of acute URTI admissions in Hutt Valley children, followed croup / acute laryngitis / tracheitis.
+In MidCentral, admissions for acute URTIs fluctuated markedly, while admissions for croup / laryngitis / tracheitis declined.
+Rates for both outcomes were lower than the New Zealand average during this period.
+During 2003-2007, acute unspecified URTIs were the most frequent cause of acute URTI admissions in MidCentral children, followed croup / acute laryngitis / tracheitis.
 Nationally, acute URTI admissions were highest for infants <1 year, while croup / laryngitis / tracheitis admissions were highest for children between 1-2 years of age.
 Croup / laryngitis / tracheitis admissions were also significantly higher for Pacific children, males and those living in more deprived or urban areas, while acute URTI admissions were significantly higher for Pacific > Māori > European > Asian children, males and those living in the more deprived or urban areas.
-In Hutt Valley DHB during 1996-2007, hospital admissions for acute URTIs were higher for Pacific children, although ethnic differences in croup / laryngitis / tracheitis were much less marked.
+In MidCentral during 1996-2007, ethnic differences in admissions for acute URTI and croup / laryngitis / tracheitis were much less marked.